franko/gsl-shell/doc/user-manual/ode.rst

       eps_rel, *optional*
           The maximum relative error in the y that should be tolerated. method, *optional*
           The low-level integration method used.
-Can be choosed between:
+Can be chosen between:

           - rkf45, Embedded Runge-Kutta-Fehlberg (4, 5) method.
 This method is a good general-purpose integrator.